 Was your best specimens' greatness inherited or acquired through training?

-The genetic material of a given dog is only a potential that us, trainers, must work hard to express and maximize over time using our own programs and strategies.
+The genetic material of a given dog is only a potential that we, trainers, must work hard to express and maximize over time using our own programs and strategies.

 Is inbreeding common in Greyhound racing dogs?

-What does an average training day looks like at Jim Daly Kennel?
+What does an average training day look like at Jim Daly Kennel?

 Sure, here you go for my average day’s schedule:

-- 7am — we start cleaning out kennels, while doing this our greyhounds will be exercised in our grass paddock or walked; and some will go on our all weather gallops which are around 120-metre long to let them have a good stretch out
+- 7am — we start cleaning out kennels, while doing this our greyhounds will be exercised in our grass paddock or walked; and some will go on our all-weather gallops which are around 120-meter long to let them have a good stretch out

 - 9.30am — we turn all the greyhounds out again in paddocks to empty out